-The Mercian Regiment Museum (Worcestershire) has created a new display, in the Worcestershire Soldier Gallery, to mark the end of the combat role of the Mercian Regiment in Helmand Province, Afghanistan.
+The Museum opens a new display to mark the centenary of the Battle of the Passchendaele and the role of the Worcestershire Regiment in it.

 Passchendaele is not only infamous for the number of casualties but the mud.
 Many drowned in the thick quagmire, caused by weeks of relentless rain.